dlmassey/Video-Skip-Conversion/64bit/Readme.md

 **Potplayer Pbf to Kodi Edl**-Kodi Edl output format is like 00.0 in seconds with 1 decimal place.
 Mute isn't supported because Potplayer doesn't have mute.
 Bookmarks are supported

-**Potplayer Pbf to Zoomplayer Cut with All Cuts**- All playskips are converted to cuts in Edl.
+**Potplayer Pbf to Zoomplayer Cut with All Cuts**- All playskips are converted to cuts in Zoomplayer.
 Bookmarks are converted to chapters and cuts and chapters are separated into 2 files in .cut and .zpchp extensions.
 Mute isn't supported.

 **Potplayer Pbf to Zoomplayer Cut with Cut and Jump-** All playskips are converted to jump or cut.
 From my experience, any jump less than 2 seconds will probably have undetermined results.
 Therefore, any playskip duration less then 2 seconds is converted to a cut and >= 2 seconds will be a jump.
 Bookmarks are supported.
 Mute isn't supported.